DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-crash-reporting.md

 {% alert 'warning' :: compileAs('md') %}
 **Warning**

-Add `@FirebaseCrashlyticsIgnore` to Inputs you do not want to sent to Firebase, to protect sensitive information.
+Add `@FirebaseCrashlyticsIgnore` to Inputs you do not want to send to Firebase, to protect sensitive information.
 {% endalert %}

 In addition to logs, the `FirebaseCrashlyticsInterceptor` will also record any exceptions that are thrown but do not